Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 DUCKSPEAK, meaning ‘to quack like a duck’.
 Like various other words in the B vocabulary, DUCKSPEAK was ambivalent in meaning.
-Provided that the opinions which were quacked out were orthodox ones, it implied nothing but praise, and when ‘The Times’ referred to one of the orators Free eBooks at Planet eBook.com 389 of the Party as a DOUBLEPLUSGOOD DUCKSPEAKER it was paying a warm and valued compliment.
+Provided that the opinions which were quacked out were orthodox ones, it implied nothing but praise, and when ‘The Times’ referred to one of the orators of the Party as a DOUBLEPLUSGOOD DUCKSPEAKER it was paying a warm and valued compliment.
 THE C VOCABULARY.
 The C vocabulary was supplementary to the others and consisted entirely of scientific and technical terms.
 These resembled the scientific terms